-Benefits of Accreditation for students
+Benefits of accreditation for students

-Greater employability prospects and enhanced competitiveness in a global jobs market

-The Accreditation programme establishes a profile of key skills that bioscience employers can recognise in graduates from accredited degrees.
-Students are able to provide tangible examples (i.e. taught, assessed and carried out in practice) of their skills (e.g. in the laboratory, team working etc.).
+Greater employability prospects and enhanced competitiveness in a global jobs market The accreditation programme establishes a profile of key skills that bioscience employers can recognise in graduates from accredited degrees.
+Many employers use evidence-based recruitment processes: graduates will have evidence of education, training and assessment in many key subjectspecific skills (e.g. as provided to the RSB by Learned Societies) and transferable skills.

-Professional body Accreditation of their degree
+Professional body accreditation of their degree